TARIFEATTAR/madison-studio-cursor/COLLECTIONS_TERMINOLOGY.md

 ## Purpose

-This document defines the official **product line collections** used in Scriptora.
+This document defines the official **product line collections** used in Madison Studio.
 Collections are product groupings that represent different themes and positioning strategies for the organization's product catalog.

 **Important Distinction**: Collections refer to product lines (e.g., Humanities, Reserve), NOT content categories or content types (e.g., Blog, Email, Social).